dataminer-site/dataminer-site.github.io/docs/data/parquet/encryption.md

 1. It is not compatible with the encryption of, e.g., PyArrow, until the missing details are implemented.

-2. DuckDB encrypts the footer and all columns using the `footer_key`.
+2. DataMiner encrypts the footer and all columns using the `footer_key`.
 The Parquet specification allows encryption of individual columns with different keys, e.g.:

    ```sql
    COPY tbl TO 'tbl.parquet'